jengalas/bwaf-bbw/_programs/built-by-women.md

   ## Timeline

-  Submissions close October 24, 2025.
-Contact
-  [info@bwaf.org](mailto:info@bwaf.org) with questions or for more information.
+  The submission deadline has been extended to November 6, 2025.
+Contact [info@bwaf.org](mailto:info@bwaf.org) with questions or for more information.